-The new 3-Bin System
+The new 3-bin system

 All residential properties with an existing rubbish bin and recycling bin service will receive an organics bin.
 The main aim for introducing the organics bin service in the Shire of Harvey is to divert waste from landfill.
 As our community grows, so does the amount of waste generated.
-It is important that we act now – everyone can help reduce the impact of waste and improve environmental & public health outcomes by using their kerbside bins correctly.
+It is important that we act now – everyone can help reduce the impact of waste and improve environmental and public health outcomes by using their kerbside bins correctly.

 Frequently Asked Questions

 The FAQ’s information sheet below answers some of the most common queries regarding organics bins.

 This includes what exactly is organics waste!

 If you have a query check here first to see if we’ve answered it!
 If not, refer to the Further Information section on this page below.

 Do you know what type of waste can go in each of your kerbside bins?

 The A-Z Waste Guide below is colour-coded for quick & easy reference to help you make the right decision.
 It also includes waste that needs to be taken to special facilities for disposal or recycling.